Buying London theatre tickets

 When buying tickets, always check if your seats will have a 'restricted view'.

 Bear in mind, though, that some theatres have seats quite a distance from the stage but which can offer a great view and at low prices.

 Most West End shows start their runs with preview performances.

 These might last for a few days or sometimes several weeks.

-They are intended to allow the actors and technical staff to get used to the stage and overcome any technical issues.
+They are intended to allow the actors and stage staff to get used to the theatre and overcome any technical issues.